lareza-farhan-wanaghi/gophercises/readme.md

 Solution for the [1st](https://github.com/gophercises/quiz) exercise.
 Activities involved: making a CLI program simulating a quiz, which reads user inputs and counts down a timer.

 To run the program:
-- Open a terminal session and go to the quiz directory.
+- Open a terminal session and go to the quiz directory.<br/><br/>
 ![quiz1](readme_images/quiz1.png)

 - Execute the main.go file in the main folder to run the program.
 (By default, the program will take the quiz question in the problem.csv file sequentially and have a duration of 30 seconds.
-You can use the s flag to shuffle the quiz questions and the t flag to set the duration)
+You can use the s flag to shuffle the quiz questions and the t flag to set the duration)<br/><br/>
 ![quiz2](readme_images/quiz2.png)

-- Answer the questions by passing numbers in the terminal.
+- Answer the questions by passing numbers in the terminal.<br/><br/>
 ![quiz3](readme_images/quiz3.png)

 - Here's the final output of the program.
-In this example, the program exited due to the timer timeout.
+In this example, the program exited due to the timer timeout.<br/><br/>
 ![quiz4](readme_images/quiz4.png)